francidollars/francidollars.github.io/_posts/2021-10-28-mips-hardware-scheduled-pipelined-processor.md

 ModelSim by Siemens was used to simulate and debug our VHDL code.
 Through this project I had learned about the interworkings of a CPU and the importance of abstraction in computing.
 The project gave me a complete hands on experience in building computing components that I had not had prior to this project in my academic career.

-Below is a pdf of the on-paper schematic of our finalized processor design.
+Below is a pdf of the on-paper schematic of our finalized pipelined processor design.
 This pdf highlights all of the inputs and outputs and components of our processor design.

 <iframe src="/documents/Pipelined_Processor_DesignPhase_2.pdf" width="100%" height="600px"></iframe>